pulumi/docs/pulumi-hugo/STYLE-GUIDE.md

 ## Links

 * Link text should be descriptive and have meaning outside of the surrounding context: Avoid link text like _here_, _click here_, _see here_ and instead link to the title of the linked page, e.g. "see [Pulumi Pricing](https://www.pulumi.com/pricing/)".
 (While this practice beneftis all readers, it is of particular important for visually impared users who use screen readers and often jump through the links of a document.)
+* When changing the URL for an already existing page, add a redirect by using a [Hugo alias](https://gohugo.io/content-management/urls/#yaml-front-matter).

 ## Notes and Warnings